 Peter-Anthony Pappas is the Special Advisor to the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO).
-He advises the Director and other USPTO Executives on a wide variety of patent matters.
+He advises the Director and other USPTO executives on a wide variety of patent matters.

-For the last fifteen years Mr. Pappas has been employed by the USPTO, where he has worked as a Patent Examiner, Primary Patent Examiner, Branch Chief of the Patent Trial and Appeal Board Analysis and Process Improvement Branch, and Supervisory Patent Examiner.
+For the last 15 years Mr. Pappas has been employed by the USPTO, where he has worked as a Patent Examiner, Primary Patent Examiner, Branch Chief of the Patent Trial and Appeal Board Analysis and Process Improvement Branch, and Supervisory Patent Examiner.

-While at the USPTO, Mr. Pappas has led or contributed to numerous projects such as the USPTO Pro Se Pilot Program, which he was instrumental in creating and implementing in response to a White House Executive Action directing the USPTO to provide dedicated educational and practical resources to inventors who lack legal representation.
+While at the USPTO, Mr. Pappas has led or contributed to numerous projects, such as the USPTO Pro Se Pilot Program, which he was instrumental in creating and implementing in response to a White House Executive Action directing the USPTO to provide dedicated educational and practical resources to inventors who lack legal representation.
 He has received three distinct Department of Commerce Bronze Medal Awards and was honored in a joint legislative resolution, passed by the New Jersey Senate and General Assembly, for his professional achievements and volunteer work.

-Mr. Pappas received a Bachelor of Science in Computer Engineering from the Georgia Institute of Technology.
+Mr. Pappas received a Bachelor of Science in computer engineering from the Georgia Institute of Technology.